 24. Solve the mystery of Devils Kettle

 Devils Kettle has been stumping scientists for years.
-The waterfall that splits off into a strange whole in the grounds.
+The waterfall that splits off into a strange hole in the grounds.
 It wasn’t until a few years ago they determined that it that it’s part of a bigger underground waterway.
 But it’s still fun to hike out to the park to see it for yourself.
 The Lie of Devils Kettle at Judge Magney State Park

 25. Learn to Sail on Bde Maka Ska (formerly Lake Calhoun)